 To offset the miles I putting on my daily driver, I rode my motorcycle as much as I could.
 But factors such as weather and other circumstances limited my riding to less than 5,000 miles annually.
 Even so, I'm still putting 15,000+ miles a year on my daily driver.

 Oil Changes Are Still #1 Priority

 Oil changes are the most important part of vehicle maintenance.
 Air filters and fuel filters are also important, but not nearly as much.
-Example, if you drive around with a dirty air filter or dirty gas filter, the worst that could happen is you lose performance.
+For example, if you drive around with a dirty air filter or dirty gas filter, the worst that could happen is you lose performance.
 If you drive around with dirty oil, you put your engine at risk of expensive internal damage.

 If your engine oil comes out dark and sludgy, change the oil and filter more frequently.
 Once your engine is sludged up, there is no easy way to clean it.
 You can try an engine flush, but they can do more harm than good.